M61ss/Git/Basics.md

 git config --global difftool.vscode.cmd "code --wait --diff $LOCAL $REMOTE"
 ```

-Where the first command gives to the difftool the arbitrary name "vscode" and the second one sets the command to run in the shell when `git diff` command will be run. `--diff` option specify that you need to run VS Code in diff mode, `$LOCAL` and `$REMOTE` environment variables contain respectively old and new copies of files.
+Where the first command gives to `difftool` the arbitrary name "vscode" and the second one sets the command to run in the shell when `git diff` command will be run. `--diff` option specify that you need to run VS Code in diff mode, `$LOCAL` and `$REMOTE` environment variables contain respectively old and new copies of files.
 \
-Verify everytime that configuration is correct using `git config --global -e`.
+Verify every time that configuration is correct using `git config --global -e`.

-Use the just configured difftool to check changes:
+Use the just configured `difftool` to check changes:

 ```bash
 git difftool --staged